Skip navigation

 The documents appear to have been lost during the office move last month.

-He claims to have been misunderstood by his colleagues during the meeting.
+He claims to have been misinformed during his training.

-The contract seems to have been signed without anyone reading all the details carefully.
+The contract seems to have been written to mislead consumers.

-I would have preferred to have been notified about the schedule change earlier.
+I would like to have been notified about the schedule change earlier.

 Passive infinitives following modal verbs